Would you like help teaching Tennessee social studies and history? How about a day of fascinating presenters to help you bring the subject to life?

 Falck is the education coordinator for the Battle of Franklin Trust.

-And here are scheduled presenters who have appeared at the tent revival before:
+Here are scheduled presenters making repeat appearances at the tent revival:

 * Erin Adams on the world of Andrew Jackson